Whether you’re looking to spend 100 nights on the trail or want to stick to a tight budget, we’ve found the best backpacking tents of 2022.

 An ultralight tent, such as the 2-pound, 1-ounce NEMO Hornet Elite, is a great option for backpacking.
 It doesn’t take up a lot of space or weight in your pack, meaning you can justify bringing a favorite flask or a few extra snacks.
 But due to the light materials, it’s not as durable as heavier tents and requires more care.
-The Kelty Late Start 2 is over twice the weight at 4 pounds, 8 ounces and yet is less than one-third the price.
+The Kelty Late Start 2 is over twice the weight at 4 pounds, 8 ounces, but it’s less than one-third the price.

-The REI Arete can seem a backbreaker comparatively but it has loads of headroom and luxurious space.
+The REI Arete can seem a like backbreaker compared to lighter tents, but it has loads of headroom and luxurious space.
 If you are splitting a tent between many people, the extra pounds get spread out.
 If you are planning a solo thru-hike, coughing up the cash for a small, light tent can save you a lot of back pain.

 There are large books written on shaving weight for backpacking.
 The uninitiated may balk at tent prices before a trip, only to learn the hard way that every gram really does add up.